Say you want a snake, but only have the space for a hamster.

-The Kenyan sand boa (Eryx colubrinus), also sometimes called the East African sand boa, is a native to northern Kenya and has become a firm favourite among herpetologists.
+The Kenyan sand boa (Eryx colubrinus), also sometimes called the East African sand boa, is native to northern Kenya and has become a firm favorite among herpetologists.

-The Kenyan sand boa males rarely exceed 20” in length, with the females being just over 2 feet in length.
+Kenyan sand boa males rarely exceed 20 inches in length, with the females reaching just over 2 feet.
 It has a heavy, stout body and comes in various color morphs including albino, snow, paradox, tiger, striped, etc.

-Offer the food with 12-inch metal tweezers, as the food as even the thawed food will get constricted before being eaten.
-When your Kenyan sand boa is about to shed, though, it will refuse food.
+Offer the food with 12-inch metal tweezers, because even thawed food will get constricted before being eaten.
+When your Kenyan sand boa is about to shed, it will refuse food.

 Because of their diminutive size, even the largest of the Kenyan sand boas can be kept in a 10-gallon enclosure.
-The enclosure needs to be kept quite warm — an ambient temperature of approximately 80F degrees, with the basking spot being about 95F degrees.
-The temperature can fall to the mid-70s during the night, however.
+The enclosure needs to be kept quite warm — an ambient temperature of approximately 80° F, with the basking spot being about 95° F. The temperature can fall to the mid-70s during the night, however.

-The accessories of your Kenyan sand boa snake enclosure habitat should be kept to a minimum.
-As with the other small snakes mentioned in this article, heave rocks should not be used as they can fall over on your pet and severely injure them.
+Keep the accessories in your Kenyan sand boa snake enclosure to a minimum.
+As with the other small snakes mentioned in this article, don’t use heave rocks, because they can fall on your pet and severely injure it.

-Some of the Kenyan sand boas love to climb, so it is a good idea to add some branches to enclosure even though the boas spend quite a bit of time underground as well.
+Some Kenyan sand boas love to climb, so it is a good idea to add some snake branches to the enclosure even though the boas spend quite a bit of time underground as well.

-These Kenyan sand boas are also quite the escape artists, so to keep yours from escaping from its enclosure, make sure that there are no gaps through which they can slither.
+These Kenyan sand boas are also quite the escape artists, so make sure that there are no gaps through which they can slither.
 Ensure that the top of the enclosure is truly tight-fitting by adding some extra clips.
-This will also ensure that the top of the enclosure cannot be pushed away.
+This also ensures that the top of the enclosure cannot be pushed away.

-When it comes to the substrate, you are spoilt for choice: sand, aspen bedding, coconut mulch, play sand, and even newspaper.
+When it comes to the substrate, you are spoiled for choice: sand, aspen bedding (usually the best option for snakes), coconut mulch, play sand, and even newspaper.
 However, as with other snakes, do NOT use cedar shavings.
 Be sure to keep fresh water available at all times as well.

-If your Kenyan sand boa is shedding, they need high humidity in the enclosure, so make sure that you keep an eye out for that.
+If your Kenyan sand boa is shedding, it needs high humidity in the enclosure, so make sure that you keep an eye out for that.